What is the Program?

-More Information: The ELC screening coordination team will provide support and guidance to ensure that providers implement screenings for all children at enrollment and annually as required by Rule 6M-4.720.
-The ELC will be conducting a series of meetings and trainings to inform and help providers effectively implement the new processes.
-Should you have questions, you may contact Ruth Rubin at 954-377-2188 or visit the ELC website at http://www.elcbroward.org.
+The ELC screening coordination team will provide support and guidance to ensure that providers implement screenings for all children at enrollment and annually as required by Rule 6M-4.720.
+The ELC will provide technical assistance and help providers as needed.
+Please direct any questions to Linsey Brewster at (954) 449-4341 or Micah Mitchell at (954) 377-2200..